-Certain of our employees are permitted to invest, and have invested, their own capital in certain of our funds.
-These investments are generally made on the same terms and conditions as those available to our clients and are charged management fees and carried interest, although sometimes at reduced rates.
+Certain of our employees and non-executive directors are permitted to invest, and have invested, their own capital in certain of our funds.
+These investments are generally made on the same terms and conditions as those available to our clients, although sometimes on terms available to institutional investors, and are charged management fees and carried interest.